alexKleider/phInfo/README.md

         # edit create-server.sh
         ./create-server.sh

-Wait for a few minutes for the `Pi` to reboot and then test by connecting your wifi to the `Pi` and pointing your browser to `http://10.10.10.10`.
-You should see the content of our test page.
-Pointing your browser to `rachel.lan` should yield the same result.
+Wait for a few minutes for your server (in my case it's the `Pi`) to reboot and then test by connecting your wifi to the server.
+Pointing your browser to `library.lan` should take you to the pathagar home page.
+Pointing to `rachel.lan` should take you to the static content.

 ### Static Content